-What to do if you can’t come or miss your hearing, and help with phone hearings.
+What to expect at your hearing, and what to do if you can’t come or miss your hearing.

 A phone hearing – like a hearing in person – allows all parties a chance to make submissions, to give and hear evidence, and ask questions of you and your witnesses.